fig-package-manager/fig/doc/tebako-packaging.md

 # Tebako Packaging Architecture

 This document describes the architecture and design decisions for packaging Fig as platform-specific executables using Tebako.

 ## Overview

-The packaging workflow creates standalone executables for Linux, macOS, and Windows platforms.
+The packaging workflow creates standalone executables for various Linux, macOS, and Windows platforms.
 While based on Tebako's reference implementation, our approach is streamlined for Fig's specific needs as a Tebako consumer rather than a Tebako developer.

 ## Key Differences from Tebako Reference